Episode 635

 Roger Reeves

-Award-Winning Poet & Essayist
+Award-Winning Poet and Essayist

 Roger Reeves is the author of two poetry collections, King Me and Best Barbarian, as well as the essay collection, Dark Days: Fugitive Essays.
 He is a recipient of a National Endowment for the Arts fellowship, a Ruth Lilly and Dorothy Sargent Rosenberg Fellowship from the Poetry Foundation, a 2015 Whiting Award, and a Radcliffe Fellowship from Harvard University.
 His essays and poems have appeared in Poetry, The New Yorker, Granta, The Yale Review, and elsewhere.
 He lives in Austin, Texas.